codealoy/codealoy/CONTRIBUTING.md

 ### Prerequisites

-In order to not waste your time implementing changes that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/codealoy/codealoy/issues/new) describing the problem you would like to solve.
+To save time and resources by not implementing changes that have already been declined, or are generally not needed, start by [opening an issue](https://github.com/codealoy/codealoy/issues/new) describing the problem you would like to solve.

 ### Setup your environment